🎯 Bottom Line Up Front

 Active/Recent Treatment

 The underwriting evaluation examines both physical recovery markers and psychological stability.
 Physical factors include current BMI, weight trajectory, nutritional status, bone density, cardiac function, and laboratory values.
-Psychological assessment focuses on treatment engagement, therapy consistency, medication compliance if applicable, and absence of other concerning behaviors.
-The presence of co-occurring conditions like depression, anxiety, or substance use disorders adds complexity to underwriting but doesn’t automatically disqualify applicants if well-managed.
-Insurers particularly value documentation showing insight into the condition, commitment to recovery, and development of healthy coping mechanisms.
+Psychological assessment focuses on treatment engagement, therapy consistency, medication compliance, if applicable, and absence of other concerning behaviors.
+The presence of co-occurring conditions like depression, anxiety, or substance use disorders adds complexity but doesn’t automatically disqualify applicants if well-managed.

 Professional Insight